munificent/craftinginterpreters/book/jumping-back-and-forth.md

 operand, how do we know how far to jump?
 We haven't compiled the then branch yet, so we don't know how much bytecode it contains.

-To fix that, we use a classic trick called <span name="patch">**backpatching**</span>.
+To fix that, we use a classic trick called **backpatching**.
 We emit the jump instruction first with a placeholder offset operand.
 We keep track of where that half-finished instruction is.
 Next, we compile the then body.
 Once that's done, we know how far to jump.
 So we go back and replace that placeholder offset with the real one now that we can calculate it.
 Sort of like sewing a patch onto the existing fabric of the compiled code.

 <img src="image/jumping-back-and-forth/patch.png" alt="A patch containing a number being sewn onto a sheet of bytecode." />